List of awards and nominations received by Neighbours: Australian Writers Guild Awards

 The AWGIE Awards are an annual awards ceremony hosted by the Australian Writers' Guild for excellence in television, stage and radio writing.

+Daytime Emmy Awards

+Neighbours became eligible for the Daytime Emmy Awards following its 2023 revival on Amazon Freevee, as it is financed and distributed by Amazon MGM Studios.

 Digital Spy Reader Awards

 The Digital Spy Soap Awards were created and hosted by entertainment website Digital Spy.
 The awards celebrate moments in British and Australian soap operas, and were first presented in 2008, where Neighbours was nominated in 13 of the 14 categories.
 From 2014, the awards became the annual Digital Spy Reader Awards, which polls readers for the best moments in various categories, including television soap operas, films, and tech.

 Dolly Teen Choice Awards

 The Dolly Teen Choice Awards are hosted by Dolly magazine.

 Inside Soap Awards

-The Inside Soap Awards are voted for by readers of Inside Soap magazine.
-The awards have been running since 1996.
+In 1993, readers of Inside Soap magazine were asked to vote in the first Inside Soap TV Awards.
+The awards were later brought back as the Inside Soap Awards, and have been running every year since 1996.